-- First Australian to win Olympic Road Gold medal (1992 Barcelona Olympics) and only person to win Olympic medals on both road and track
+- Kath Watt OAM was the first Australian to win Olympic Road Gold medal (1992 Barcelona Olympics) and only person to win Olympic medals on both road and track.

 - Making dreams come true

 By goal setting, hard work and with passion

 Kathy's Dad, Geoff Watt, a marathon and ultramarathon runner was her inspiration.
 He trained with Percy Cerutty in the days of Herb Elliot, John Lady and many great runners at Percy Cerruty's Portsea Training camp.
 His motto was to always try his hardest and give his best.
 In Kathy's career as a cyclist she was a pioneer of Women's cycling and had many obstacles to overcome in the male dominated sport.
 With her fitness from athletics Kathy was able to progress and quickly became Olympic Champion after 6 years.
 During her career Kathy overcame many set backs including injuries from crashes (3rd degree burns that needed surgery before Atlanta Olympics), selection battles with cycling officialdom which finished many other champions in cycling, non selection in teams where she was Australian Champion.
 Kathy was able to come back stronger and tactically better to defeat her opponents and win Championships.

 - Resilience (mental, physical and emotional)

 Overcoming adversity or setbacks … such as injury, non selection, defeats, etc.